 Our History In 1948, at a time when the public school system denied an education to their two sons because they were “intellectually disabled,” Joseph and Elizabeth Calabrese invested their life savings into the creation of a very special school-Laradon.
 Named after their two sons, Larry and Don, Laradon was the first charitable organization in the Rocky Mountain region to offer support, education and training to children with developmental disabilities.

-Present Day: The Laradon School 70 years later, The Laradon School offers state-of-the art academic and behavior services for school age children from birth to 21 years of age, with intellectual and developmental disabilities.
+Present Day: The Laradon School 70 years later, The Laradon School offers state-of-the art academic and behavior services for school age children from five to 21 years of age, with intellectual and developmental disabilities.

 The Laradon School is accredited by the Colorado Department of Education as an Eligible Facility School.
-The Colorado Department of Human Services licenses The Laradon School as a Day Treatment program.
+The Colorado Department of Human Services licenses The Laradon School6y as a Day Treatment program.
 All teachers and service providers are certified and licensed professionals who strive for a comprehensive understanding of each student through conscious and careful study.
 Person centered thinking is first and foremost, which highlights our belief that all students are capable of learning and establishing and maintaining social relationships.